 Of course, it’s all too easy to overdo it with treats at the same time, especially when Fido is giving you those irresistible puppy dog eyes.
 As a general rule of thumb, dogs should not receive more than 10 percent of their daily caloric intake from treats.
-If you’re not sure what that is, don’t hesitate to ask your vet as different dogs have different needs.
+If you’re not sure what that is, don’t hesitate to reach out to the 24/7 vet experts in your KONG Club app as different dogs have different needs.
 Obviously, a spunky pup is going to need more calories than a sedentary senior.

 Using the 10 percent measure as a guide, the next trick is determining how you’re going to spread those treats out over a 24-hour period.
 Make a conscious effort each and every day to make sure that you’re not overdoing the extras as this could lead to finicky eating with your dog’s regular food (their main nutritional source) and/or weight gain.

 The dog treat market is inundated with tons of options ranging in ingredients, purposes, textures, and so on.
 Not only are there different types of dog treats, but there are also different categories of treats.
 Let’s break it down:

 - Training Treats: These are generally small, lower-calorie treats that are meant to be used during the socialization and training process.
 The size makes it easier to control the calories because you’re not handing out huge biscuits every two minutes.
 This type of treat is also good to keep with you in your coat pocket when taking your pooch on a walk or to the dog park.

 - General Treats: This type of dog treat is more substantial and should only be given out one to two times a day, ideally, between meals.
 General treats are good for everyday life.